MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 ### Benefits of the ANC option

 - Full control of the VNet.
 The Cloud PC’s NIC sits in the on-premises network.
 - Direct line-of-sight to on-premises infrastructure.
-The vNet can be configured with a site-to-site VPN or ExpressRoute connection back to the on-premises network for direct connectivity to Azure Directory infrastructure or services and applications located there.
+The vNet can be configured with a site-to-site VPN or ExpressRoute connection back to the on-premises network for direct connectivity to Azure Directory infrastructure or services and applications that are located there.
 - Cloud PC operated like it’s on an on-premises location.
 The extension of the corporate network to the vNet means the Cloud PC can operate as if it’s within the corporate network boundaries.
 - Simple peering to other VNets.
 Simple cross connectivity between the Cloud PC VNet and other vNets in Azure.
 This supports direct connectivity to other Azure-hosted resources the organization uses.